 Please note that while baking soda and vinegar are safe to put down the drain, you should avoid using over-the-counter drain cleaning chemicals.
 Chemical drain cleaners always cause more harm than good.

 After completing steps 1 through 5, boil another pot of water and send it down the drain.
 This final run of boiling water should help remove any remaining residue from the clog, as well as help sanitize your drain.

 If All Else Fails, Contact the Streamline Plumbing!

-If these tips fail to help you make any headway on clearing your clog, then chances are you have a real issue on your hands.
-Thankfully, you always have Streamline Plumbing’s team of drain cleaning professionals at the ready to help you!
-Here at Streamline Plumbing & Underground Sewer Construction, we guarantee that our drain cleaners will have no trouble cleaning out even the nastiest of shower clogs for you!
+If these tips fail to help you clear your clog, then chances are you have a real issue on your hands.
+Thankfully, you always have Streamline Plumbing’s team of drain-cleaning professionals ready to help you!
+Here at Streamline Plumbing & Underground Sewer Construction, we guarantee that our drain cleaners will have no trouble cleaning out even the nastiest shower clogs for you!

 However, if you find yourself outside our service area, we’d happily recommend one of our out-of-state friends.
 For example, Done Plumbing & Heating provides fantastic Aurora drain cleaning services for anyone in the city or the larger Denver area.
 Shower clogs are as good as gone with their services.